idolactivities/vtuber-things/docs/vtuber/etiquette.md

 It may seem like I've written a wall of text about "don't do this" and "don't do that", but again, **all of it should be common sense and common courtesy**.
 You don't have to memorize a rulebook to participate in a stream.
-Just don't be an asshole.
+Just be a decent person.

 Even if the streamer can't understand most of what you say, they can tell who's actually engaged and who's just spamming.
 So if you want to show your support, to show that you're having fun—go ahead!